sta523-fa19/hw2/README.md

 #### git / GitHub

-Each group will have five branches: master and 4 others with your GitHub name as a prefix.
+Each group will have five branches: master and four others with your GitHub name as a prefix.
 You will only be able to push to your branch as the master branch is protected.
 To get your work into branch master (the only branch that will be